zovialpapai/PolyGibbs/README.md

 ```
 The plots can be generated for other boundary parameters changing the function inputs.

-An intermediate function called split is not intended for user use (hence not documented) and it do not effect the functionality of the package.
+Intermediate functions (e.g split) are not intended for user use and hence not documented.
+It do not effect the functionality of the package and user experience.

 ## Details